Hardtack/Autowire/docs/getting-started.rst

     >>> basic.canonical_name
     'some.module.name.basic'

-You can set default implementation to resource by :func:`autowire.impl.implement` decorator
+You can set default implementation to resource by :func:`autowire.impl.implement`

 .. code-block:: python